Sherwin Grot

-Sherwin Grot (born 29 July 1990) is a Dutch footballer who plays for the NEC Amateurs in the Eerste Klasse.
+Sherwin Grot (born 29 July 1990) is a Dutch footballer who plays for the FC Jeugd in the Vierde Klasse.

 Formerly, he played on the professional level for Dutch club NEC of the Eredivisie league during the 2009–10 season and for PEC Zwolle during the 2012–13 season.

 Career

 Londerzeel & VV Duno

 On 17 August 2019 it was announced, that Grot had signed with Belgian club SD Londerzeel.
 However, one week later, Grot changed his mind and returned to the Netherlands to sign with VV DUNO.

 Grot later revealed, that he left Londerzeel after one week because the parties had different views on the agreements made.
 He explained, that it suddenly turned out that he would not get a house there, and therefore would have to drive up and down for two hours every day.

 On 28 November 2019 it was confirmed, that Grot had left VV DUNO again.
 He moved to the NEC Amateurs, SC NEC, in February 2020.

+On 11 June 2024, Grot joined Vierde Klasse club FC Jeugd.

+Personal life

+Grot is the younger brother of footballer Guillano Grot and a cousin of Jay-Roy Grot.